Southern Conservation Partners

 Picture

-Coastal Blue Carbon: new incentives for coastal conservation, restoration and management
+Coastal Blue Carbon: incentives for coastal conservation, restoration and management

 Coastal Blue Carbon refers to new market-based tools and initiative to help mitigate climate change and offset GHG emissions.
 Coastal wetlands science is developing methods and models to help land managers quantify greenhouse gas mitigation values and benefits through conservation and restoration of biogeochemical processes performed by coastal wetlands including salt marsh, mangroves, seagrasses, and other tidal wetlands.
 Coastal blue carbon is a newly recognized ecosystem service value of climate mitigation.
 Download an Introduction to Blue Carbon and a Blue Carbon Fact Sheet.